rrs/IdleKingdomsEditor/docs/index.md

 ## Idle Kingdoms Editor

-A simple route editor for Idle Kingdoms.
+A simple route editor for Idle Kingdom Clicker.

 This editor is **windows only**